avengerpenguin/brics/README.md

 brics
 =====

-Building blocks for a standardised Make build system
+Building blocks for a standardised Make build system.